Community Psychological Services (CPS)

 - Data collection for research.

 CPS is structured in the clinical curriculum, as the initial 2-(consecutive) semester practicum that graduate students in clinical psychology (Student Therapists) will encounter.
-In addition, CPS serves as the umbrella program for other psychological services including the Diagnostic Team, Combat Veterans Team, Building Blocks (PCIT), and Family Learning Program (FLP).
+In addition, CPS serves as the umbrella program for other psychological services including the Diagnostic Team, Combat Veterans Team, and Building Blocks (PCIT).
 The staffing of the clinic consists of the Director of Psychological Services (faculty member), a Graduate Student Assistant (GSA), Supervisors (clinical faculty members), Student Therapists (graduate students in the clinical psychology program), and two administrative assistants.

 The range of services include: